ganelson/inform/resources/Documentation/Writing with Inform.md

 > phrase: {ph_glkwindowheight} height of (glk window) ... number
 >
 > The current height of the window.
+For an open `graphics window` this is measured in pixels, and for `text grid window` or `text buffer window` in characters, though in the latter case the value will only be approximate because characters vary in size.
+(Also, a known bug in the MacOS Inform app's Story panel version of glk means that it reports `text buffer window` heights in pixels.)
+>
-For a `text grid` window this is measured in characters, and for others in pixels.
-If the window is closed, this returns 0.
+> If the window is closed, this returns 0 whatever the type.

 > phrase: {ph_glkwindowwidth} width of (glk window) ... number
 >
 > The current width of the window.
+For an open `graphics window` this is measured in pixels, and for `text grid window` or `text buffer window` in characters, though in the latter case the value will only be approximate because characters vary in size.
+(Also, a known bug in the MacOS Inform app's Story panel version of glk means that it reports `text buffer window` widths in pixels.)
+>
-For a `text grid` window this is measured in characters, and for others in pixels.
-If the window is closed, this returns 0.
+> If the window is closed, this returns 0 whatever the type.

 The basic installation of Inform does not contain phrases to open or close windows.
 The main window and status window are open throughout play, and the quote window is opened automatically if needed.
 Inform does not, out of the box, provide ways to open or close other windows at other times.
 This is not because Glk can't do that: Glk contains elegant and complex mechanisms for creating a cascade of Glk windows, panelling the screen in a variety of different ways.
 But since most users never need that, the functionality is left for extensions to provide for.
 In particular, see Flexible Windows.